r-token/the-golden-hurricast/src/pages/2022-10-26-homecoming-preview-smu/index.md

 SMU, however, is favored by two points on the road.
 I honestly think that's a pretty fair spread based on how each team has looked so far this season.

 It's going to come down to the wire, but I think the combination of Deneric Prince's continued burst onto the scene against SMU's poor rushing defense, the uncertainty at QB for SMU, and the home atmosphere for Tulsa on Homecoming ultimately gives the Hurricane the edge in a nailbiter.

+SMU owns the all-time series lead 15-13, but I think we inch one closer after this one.

 **Final score**: Tulsa wins 31-28 over SMU on Homecoming